mvihola/AdaptiveMCMC.jl/docs/src/adapt.md

 ```
 where $q$ is the 'prototype proposal' as discussed in [Random walk sampler state](@ref), and the form of the 'shape' matrix factor $S_{k-1}$ depends on the chosen adaptive algorithm.

-The `adapt!` method updates the adapted state, based on the state of the random walk sampler, and the acceptance probability of the step $\alpha$.
+The `adapt!` method updates the adapted state, based on the state of the random walk sampler.
+Some of the adaptation algorithms use the third argument of `adapt!`: the acceptance probability $\alpha\in[0,1]$.

 ## Adaptive Metropolis